ahsandar/ultronex/README.md

 ## UltronEx web server

 A small webserver is now running in this app to check fo `heartbeat`.
 You can run it in `HTTP` or `HTTPS` mode.
-Set the `HTTP_SCHEME` environment variable and set the right values in docker-compose.yml for mapping of ports and certs.
+Set the `HTTP_SCHEME` environment variable and set the right docker-compose file

+> `docker-compose -f docker-compose.yml up` #HTTPS

+> `docker-compose -f docker-compose-http.yml up` #HTTP

 ```
 Request: curl -v http://localhost:8080/heartbeat